wilsonphan-pd/scom-powershell-integration/README.md

 ## Setup

 ### Step 1 - SCOM Channel
 In the Operations Console, head to Administration and create a new Command Notification Channel.
 When prompted for the following Settings information in the Command Notification Channel, provide the following values.
 Be sure to input your variables for the "File", "RoutingKey", and "Logfile" parameters.
-More information on those below:
+More information on those in the notes below.

 	Full Path of the Command File:		C:\windows\system32\windowspowershell\v1.0\powershell.exe Command Line Parameters:		-File "PATHTOSCRIPT" -AlertID "$Data[Default='NotPresent']/Context/DataItem/AlertId$" -RoutingKey "YOURROUTINGKEY" -$logfile "PATHTOLOGFILE"